 Alaskan Yellow Cedar

-Alaskan Yellow Cedar is the newest addition to our product line.
-It is uniformly light in color, fine textured, free of sapwood, dimensionally stable and extremely durable.
-It mills very easily and yields a glass-like finish.
+Alaskan Yellow Cedar is the newest addition to our lumber line.
+Alaskan Yellow Cedar is uniformly light in color, fine textured, free of sapwood, dimensionally stable and extremely durable.
+This cedar mills very easily and yields a glass-like finish.
 Alaskan Yellow Cedar is the ideal choice for exterior applications such as trim, soffits and siding where beauty, stability and resistance to harsh weather conditions are required.
 Its light, uniform coloring also makes Alaskan Yellow Cedar a unique choice for interior applications such as paneling and moldings.

 Alaskan Yellow Cedar Properties